 In the design, trees are planted in such a way that they will be connected to each other through the underground system of tree roots. soil life will increase and biodiversity will thrive above and below ground.

 The tree species are carefully chosen to resist the urban conditions.
 The planting palette is inspired by the dune forest habitat where similar environmental conditions can be found.

 In the Slachthuisplein, space and time will be given for natural regeneration and forest succession to happen. it will be a shelter for mushrooms, symbiotic bacteria, plants, lichen, moss and animals living around; a new biodiversity to be discovered in the heart of the Laak district.

-The project plan is co-designed by Jean-François Gauthier (landscape architect, SYLVA) and Michiel Mol (arborist, Terra Nostra) in close collaboration with Wiebke Klemm (landscape architect, strategy advisor, The Hague municipality), Leendert Koudstaal (green space advisor, the Hague municipality), Roeland Lelieveld (sustainability consultant, the Hague municipality), the Nationale Bomenbank, Vadercentrum Adam and the Laak city council in general.
+The project plan is co-designed by Jean-François Gauthier (landscape architect, SYLVA) and Michiel Mol (arborist, Terra Nostra) in close collaboration with Wiebke Klemm (landscape architect, strategy advisor, The Hague municipality), Leendert Koudstaal (green space advisor, the Hague municipality), Roeland Lelieveld (sustainability consultant, the Hague municipality), the Nationale Bomenbank, Vadercentrum Adam and the Laak city council.

 Location: Slachthuisplein, The Hague

 Size: 1200 m2

 Client: Municipality of The Hague (DPZ, DSB, DSO)